20% Off USA-Made All-Metal Greenhouse Kits until May 31

 • Look at the underside of the leaves to be sure there are no hitchhiking pests like aphids or insect eggs.

-• Check the plants for signs of disease including yellowing of the leaves, brown spots and dried out tips.
+• Check the plants for signs of disease, including yellowing of the leaves, brown spots, and dried-out tips.

 • Look at the bottom drainage holes, a few visible roots are ok but if there are a lot sticking out through the holes it is probably root bound.